Companion Dogs

 About the Havanese

-The Havanese is a small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Havanese is an excellent choice for first-time dog owners.
+The Havanese is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Havanese is an excellent choice for first-time dog owners.
 Typically standing 8 to 11 inches tall at the shoulder and weighing 7 to 13 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Havanese brings a distinct combination of traits that sets it apart.
 The Havanese has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Havanese loves being close to its people and forms strong bonds with every member of the household.